ZenBot-V/AmNotBot/readme.md

 Feel free to:

 Add more job details if available on the website (e.g., company name, salary range, etc.).

 Implement error handling to gracefully handle network issues or unexpected HTML structures.

 Refine the keyword-based logic for identifying experience level and job type.

 Expand the script to work with multiple job listing websites.

 Explore advanced parsing techniques using regular expressions or other libraries.

 Contributing:

 We encourage pull requests and issues to improve this script and make it more versatile.

-License:

-(Specify a license for your project, such as MIT or Apache 2.0)

 Terry Bennett
 Rashida Oxley :

 (Bravo Team)

 This README file provides a clear overview of the project's purpose, dependencies, usage instructions, output format, notes, and suggestions for future enhancements.
-It also includes information about contributors and licensing.
+It also includes information about contributors.